 Spouse's pre-retirement death benefit: Age Requirement 55 Service Requirement 5 years, die while in active service Amount 100% of the benefit employee would have received upon retirement with a 100% Joint and Survivor the day before death.
 Pre-retirement death for unmarried or non-vested participants: Return of employee contributions with interest Post-retirement death benefit: Amount 100% of employee contributions, with interest, less benefits paid.
 Employee contributions: 8% of regular compensation.
 Contributions are no longer required after 31 years and 10 months of plan participation.
 Interest on employee contributions was credited at 4.00% per year prior to July 1, 2015.
 For the 2015 plan year, interest on employee contributions is credited at 0%.
 Effective July 1, 2016, the contributions are credited at 120% of the Federal Mid-Term rate as of July.
+Employees who terminate after becoming vested will receive interest on their contributions through their retirement date.
+Employees who terminate before becoming vested will only receive interest on their contributions through their date of termination.
 Participation: New employees under age 45 are required to participate in the plan within three months of employment.
 New employees over age 45 are not required to participate, but must elect to do so within two years of their date of hire.
-Plan Changes The crediting rate on employee contributions was changed to 0% for the 2015-2016 plan year and 120% of the July Federal Mid-Term rate for the 2016-2017 and later plan years.

 Plan Status: Ongoing

 Plan Year: July 1 through June 30

 Normal retirement:

 Eligibility requirement 25 years of service regardless of age, or mandatory retirement at age 65 with the completion of 10 years of service for Fire and 15 years of service for Police.

 Amount

 Police Plan: 2.5% of final average salary per year of service, to a maximum of 75% of final average salary.
-Final average salary is defined as the average of salary earned during the highest 36 consecutive months of employment based upon the Plan Year prior to termination.
-Final average salary includes a lump sum amount for unused vacation and sick leave at retirement.
+Final average salary is defined as the average of Regular Compensation (including overtime, holiday, longevity, and vacation) earned during the highest 36 consecutive months of employment based upon the Plan Year prior to termination.
+Final average salary includes a lump sum amount for unused vacation and accrued terminal / sick leave at retirement.
 The minimum monthly benefit is \$125.

-Fire Plan: Same as Police except that a lump sum amount for unused vacation and sick leave is not included in the calculation of final average salary if the employee was hired on or after January 1, 1995.
+Fire Plan: Same as Police except pay is based on Regular Compensation and a lump sum amount for unused vacation and sick leave is not included in the calculation of final average salary if the employee was hired on or after January 1, 1995.

+Deferred Retirement Option Plan:

+Eligibility requirement Employees in service on or after July 1, 2005 with 25 or more years of service but less than 30 years of service.

+Amount 96% of the participant's benefit at Normal Retirement.
+During the DROP period, the payments will be made to a separately designated DROP account while the member-remains active.
+At the end of the DROP period, the monthly benefit increases to 100% and the member is eligible to receive their accumulated DROP payments

 Non-service connected disability:

 Age requirement None

 Service requirement 5 years

 Amount Normal pension based on service accrued and final average salary at disability, payable immediately.
 The minimum benefit is 20% of final average salary.